upload-interop/interface/README-FILES.md

 ];
 ```

-That modified structure is what `upload_struct_array` type represents, with the addition that instead of presenting the file information as an array, it is encapsulated in an _UploadStruct_ instance:
+That modified structure is what `upload_structs_array` type represents, with the addition that instead of presenting the file information as an array, it is encapsulated in an _UploadStruct_ instance:

 ```php
 $uploads = [